-- Francesca Batha, Sr. Manager, System Solutions, KPMG
+- Francesca Bartha, Sr. Manager, HR Systems Solutions, KPMG

 - Corrado Chiaramida, Sr. Manager, Network Learning Business Management, Telecommunications company

 - Debbie Elliott, Principal Consultant, Elliott D & Associates